University Recreation Jobs

 - Familiarity with exercise principles, resistance training and exercise training equipment

-Pre-Employment Training Required (will be available to attendant candidates):
+Training Required (will be available upon hire):

 - New Employee Orientation